 ACA Section 4104: Cost-Sharing Waiver

 Section 4104 of the Affordable Care Act waives the Part B deductible and the twenty percent coinsurance for Medicare preventive services aligned with USPSTF Grade A or Grade B recommendations and specifically designated by CMS.
 The IPPE is among the preventive services covered under the waiver.
-Cost-sharing for the IPPE is zero out-of-pocket.
+Cost-sharing for the IPPE is zero out-of-pocket when the provider accepts assignment, with the Part B deductible waived.

 The IPPE Required Components in Detail